-Here’s a newsletter that illustrates all of the tips above.
+Here’s a newsletter from Collin Street Bakery that illustrates all of the tips above.
 The copy is short but compelling enough to entice the reader to click and read the article, and it makes it easy for recipients to find what they’re looking for by using headings or bullets.

 A mobile user’s experience is unique as readers must remain compelled to scroll from the headline downwards in order to continue reading.
 This makes it important that your structure optimizes the ease of this process, providing logical structuring.
 If the web copy is skimming the cream off the top of the milk then the mobile copy is skimming the cream off the cream!